leye3664/AWS-ALX/Static web Folder/README.md

 You can change the website by editing the HTML file and uploading it again to the S3 bucket.
 Amazon S3 is an object storage service, so you must upload the whole file.
 This action replaces the existing object in your bucket.
 You cannot edit the contents of an object—instead, the whole object must be replaced.

-33. On your computer, load the index.html file into a text editor (for example, Notepad or TextEdit).
+33. On my computer, I loaded the index.html file into a text editor (for example, Notepad or TextEdit).

 34. Find the text Served from Amazon S3 and replace it with Created by <YOUR-NAME>, substituting your name for <YOUR-NAME> (for example, Created by Jane).